openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Batch Credential Endpoint allows a Client to send multiple Credential Request objects (see (#credential_request)) to request the issuance of multiple Credentials at once.
 A Batch Credential Request MUST be sent as a JSON object using the `application/json` media type.

-The following claims are used in the Batch Credential Request:
+The following parameters are used in the Batch Credential Request:

 * `credential_requests`: REQUIRED.
 Array that contains Credential Request objects, as defined in (#credential_request).